jtsus/JavaRPC/README.md

 By default, this library uses Gson to handle serialization of parameters.
 Gson allows for registration of new type adaptors to handle complex types which is supported through GsonDataParser#registerTypeAdapter.
-However, if more fine grain control is required a new DataSerializer can be registered in RabbitMessageController.
+However, if more fine grain control is required a new DataSerializer can be registered in RPCController.

-The RabbitMessageController itself can also be overwritten to work with other technologies besides Rabbit.
+The RPCController itself can also be overwritten to work with other technologies besides Rabbit.
+This is actually what RabbitMessageController does under the hood.

-If no class impacting is desired, developers are also able to interact with Rabbit more directly by calling RabbitExchange#sendMessage.
-However, make sure to either overwrite RabbitExchange#receiveMessage or suffix the method with $receive.
-In this case make sure to also omit the @RabbitRPC annotation from the source.
+If no class impacting is desired, developers are also able to interact with Rabbit more directly by calling Exchange#sendMessage.
+However, make sure to either overwrite Exchange#receiveMessage or suffix the method with $receive.
+In this case make sure to also omit the @RPC annotation from the source.

 As an example:
 ```java